-The account of the man who held Booth’s horse outside the back door to Ford’s Theatre should be examined as well.
-His name was Joseph “Peanuts” Burroughs, and he was a stagehand at Ford’s Theatre.
-Ned Spangler, another stagehand and one of the men involved in the plan to kill the President, gave him the job of holding Booth’s horse.
+The account of the man who held Booth's horse outside the back door to Ford's Theatre should also be examined.
+His name was Joseph "Peanuts" Burroughs, and he was a stagehand at Ford's Theatre.
+Ned Spangler, another stagehand and one of the men involved in the plan to kill the President, gave him the job of holding Booth's horse.
 Spangler was later arrested and charged with conspiracy.
-Initially, Spangler held Booth’s horse but was called to do some work during the play.
+Initially, Spangler held Booth's horse but was called to do some work during the play.
 Spangler asked Burroughs to take over holding the horse.
-“Peanuts” Burroughs stated that, as Booth came racing out the back door of the theatre “he struck me with the butt of a knife, and knocked me down.
-He did this as he was mounting his horse, with one foot in the stirrup.”
+"Peanuts," Burroughs stated that, as Booth came racing out the theatre's back door, "he struck me with the butt of his knife and knocked me down.
+He did this as he mounted his horse, with one foot in the stirrup."

 While Burroughs did not mention which leg Booth placed in the stirrup, one has to assume he mounted his horse on the left side, which would require Booth to use his left leg.
-Had Booth broke his left leg in the theatre as he claimed, he would not have been able to use his left leg to hoist himself into the saddle.
-Nowhere in Burroughs’s statement is the claim made that Booth appeared to be in pain when mounting his horse.
-Mary Jane Anderson lived behind Ford’s Theatre and was looking out the window and had a clear view of the back alley of Ford’s Theatre, said in her statement on May 16, 1865, “I saw Booth come out of the door with something in his hand, glittering.
-He came out of the theatre so quick that it seemed as if he but touched the horse and it was gone like a flash of lighting.”
-Both Burroughs and Anderson gave a description of someone who appeared to be in no sort of discomfort whatsoever, much less a person with a broken leg.
+Had Booth broken his left leg in the theatre, as he claimed, he would not have been able to use his left leg to hoist himself into the saddle.
+Nowhere in Burroughs's statement is the claim that Booth appeared to be in pain when mounting his horse.
+Mary Jane Anderson lived behind Ford's Theatre, looked out the window, and had a clear view of the back alley of Ford's Theatre.
+She said in her statement on May 16, 1865, "I saw Booth come out of the door with something in his hand, glittering.
+He came out of the theatre so quickly that it seemed like he touched the horse, and they were gone, like a flash of lighting."
+Both Burroughs and Anderson described someone who appeared to be in no sort of discomfort whatsoever, much less a person with a broken leg.